rclarsfull/ImageLight/README.md

 The tool can be launched through a batch script, initiating a server for the neural network that approximates images.
 Users need to enter the server address and a port (Standard setting: IP: 127.0.0.1, port: 12345).
 The script also launches a client where users can drag and drop the image for conversion (Images must have a resolution of 2352 x 1568 pixels).

 ### Client Interface
 The Client Window has a Frame with two tabs, one for the original image and one for the generated false-color image.
 Users can draw windows, each showing an ID and average luminance.
 The accuracy of this approximation is dependent on the quantity, quality, and diversity of calibration data.
-Under The Frame are two sliders; with them, you can change the color spectrum for the false-color image to your liking.
+Under The Frame are two sliders, with them, you can change the color spectrum for the false-color image to your liking.
 By default, they use the highest and lowest values of your image.

 ## Calibration